r-gaia-cs/bc/novice/python/04-cond.md

 <div class="">
-<p>If a tuple represents an RGB color, its red, green, and blue components can take on values between 0 and 255.
-The upper bound may seem odd, but it's the largest number that can be represented in an 8-bit byte (i.e., 2<sup>8</sup>-1).
+<p>If a tuple represents an RGB color,
+its red, green, and blue components can take on values between 0 and 255.
+The upper bound may seem odd,
+but it&#39;s the largest number that can be represented in an 8-bit byte (i.e., 2<sup>8</sup>-1).
 This makes it easy for computers to manipulate colors, while providing fine enough gradations to fool most human eyes, most of the time.</p>
-<p>Let's see what a few RGB colors actually look like:</p>
+<p>Let&#39;s see what a few RGB colors actually look like:</p>
 </div>